Take over the software when the person who built it is gone.

 We fix what is fragile, close the gaps the audit flagged, and keep the system running while your team gets comfortable.
 You are never left holding a black box.

 The audit is where every rescue starts.
 See the software audit or read the step-by-step in taking over software from a previous developer.
+Locked out of the accounts entirely?
+Start with getting your code and accounts back.

 04 / A stuck rescue vs how we take it over